aaronottinger/aaronottinger.github.io/classes/hott/index.md

 **6. In light of the coronavirus: Stay home, wash your hands frequently, and don't touch your face:**

-While we are trying to proceed as noraml, there is nothing normal about a pandemic, and everyone is encouraged to follow state guidelines and to take necessary precautions.
+While we are trying to proceed as normal, there is nothing normal about a pandemic, and everyone is encouraged to follow state guidelines and to take necessary precautions.
 Please visit [the CDC's website regarding the Coronavirus disease (covid-19)](https://www.cdc.gov/coronavirus/2019-ncov/index.html).

 ## University Resources